kedzie/thinkscript/README.md

 <img width="883" alt="MovAveConfig" src="MovAveConfig.png">

-# pine script (TradingView)
+# Pine script (TradingView)

 ## RedDogReversal pinescript

 [Add to TradingView](https://t.co/3aLSGQc52f?amp=1)

 This combines just the RedDogReversal Buy/Sell in a single script.
 All you need to do is add it and get alerts and bubbles for RDR sell/buy.
-Also has optional plots for prior day's high/low/close levels.
-(Same as the thinkscript version above)
+Also has optional plots for prior day's high/low/close levels.  *(Same as the thinkscript version above)*

 <img width="544" alt="RedDogReversal-pinescript" src="RedDogReversal-pinescript.png">